-Credit Suisse has given and has not withdrawn its written consent to the issue of this document with the inclusion of its name and references to it in this document in the form and context in which they appear.
+Credit Suisse has given and has not withdrawn its written consent to the inclusion of its name and references to it in this document in the form and context in which they appear.

-Save as set out in this document, no agreement, arrangement or understanding (including any compensation arrangement), exists between Olive or any person acting in concert with Olive and any of the Non-Olive Directors, recent independent directors, Independent Shareholders or recent Shareholders of CCEP, or any person interested in or recently interested in shares of CCEP, having any connection with or dependence upon the proposals set out in Resolution 21.
+Save as set out in this document, no agreement, arrangement or understanding (including any compensation arrangement), exists between Olive or any person acting in concert with Olive and any of the Non-Olive Directors, recent independent directors, Independent Shareholders or recent Shareholders of CCEP, or any person interested in or recently interested in shares of CCEP, having any connection with or dependence upon the proposals set out in Resolution 23.

-As at 13 April 2020 (being the latest practicable date prior to the date of this document, and save as disclosed elsewhere in Part IV of this document):
+As at 12 April 2021 (being the latest practicable date prior to the date of this document, and save as disclosed elsewhere in Part IV of this document):

-- (a) neither Olive nor Olive's directors, nor any person acting in concert with it or them, has any interest in, right to subscribe in respect of, or short position in relation to any relevant securities; - (b) neither Olive nor Olive's directors, nor any person acting in concert with it or them, have dealt in relevant securities during the period of 12 months ended on 13 April 2020 (being the latest practicable date prior to the publication of this document): - (c) there are no relevant securities which Olive or Olive's directors, or any person acting in concert with it or them, have borrowed or lent (excluding any borrowed relevant securities which have either been on-lent or sold); - (d) none of: - (i) the Directors or any of their close relatives or related trusts; - (ii) any connected adviser (except in the capacity of an exempt fund manager or an exempt principal trader);or - (iii) any other person acting in concert with CCEP, has as at 13 April 2020 (being the latest practicable date prior to the publication of this document), any interest in, right to subscribe in respect of, or short position in relation to any relevant securities; and
+- (a) neither Olive nor Olive's directors, nor any person acting in concert with it or them, has any interest in, right to subscribe in respect of, or short position in relation to any relevant securities; - (b) neither Olive nor Olive's directors, nor any person acting in concert with it or them, have dealt in relevant securities during the period of 12 months ended on 12 April 2021 (being the latest practicable date prior to the publication of this document);

+- (c) there are no relevant securities which Olive or Olive's directors, or any person acting in concert with it or them, have borrowed or lent (excluding any borrowed relevant securities which have either been on-lent or sold); - (d) none of: - (i) the Directors or any of their close relatives or related trusts; - (ii) any connected adviser (except in the capacity of an exempt fund manager or an exempt principal trader); - (iii) any other person acting in concert with CCEP, has as at 12 April 2021 (being the latest practicable date prior to the publication of this document), any interest in, right to subscribe in respect of, or short position in relation to any relevant securities; and